-The Minnesota Partnership for Adolescent Health
+The Minnesota Partnership for Adolescent and Young Adult Health

 The Partnership - convened by MDH - is a group of stakeholders representing state, county, schools, community agencies, faith organizations and those working for and with young people.